Tag: Setting Boundaries

 Although he had never admitted this term to Susan, she instinctively knew he saw part of her this way.

-Susan’s “dragon” was a cold, dismissive, angry, moody personality that usually surfaced around her period.
+Susan’s “dragon” was a cold, dismissive, angry, and moody personality that usually surfaced around her period.

-He had become a black-belt master of adjusting his responses based on how he felt she would take them.
+He was a black-belt master at adjusting his responses based on how he felt she would react.

-Susan wasn’t the only one who Gerald used this tactic with.
+Susan wasn’t the only one Gerald used this tactic with.

 Customers, family members, in-laws… Gerald could smooth over anything with anyone.

-Over the last few months, indirect behavior from Gerald made Susan feel very unsupported in the marriage.
+Over the last few months, Gerald’s indirect behaviors made Susan feel very unsupported in the marriage.

 Her complaints were: